Louis Stokes Wing

 Laser Engraving and Cutting

-The TechCentral MakerSpace has one Epilog Helix 24” x 18” 60-watt Laser Engraver and one Epilog Helix Mini 24” x 12” 40-watt laser engraver.
+The TechCentral MakerSpace has one Epilog Helix 24” x 18” 60-watt Laser Engraver (currently unavailable) and one Epilog Helix Mini 24” x 12” 40-watt laser engraver.
 CorelDRAW and Adobe Illustrator vector graphics software is available for designing and preparing projects for our machines.

 3D Printing and Scanning